 Contact us for help…

-If you have been charged with assault or any other crime in Nevada, then call our Las Vegas criminal defense lawyers today for a free phone meeting.
+If you have been charged with assault or any other crime in Nevada, then call our Las Vegas assault and battery lawyers today for a phone meeting.

 Arrested in California?
-Go to our information page on California assault with a deadly weapon (PC 245(a)(1)).
+Go to our information page on PC 245(a)(1).

 Arrested in Colorado?
-Go to our information page on Colorado Assault and Menacing crimes.
+Go to our information page on Assault and Menacing crimes.

 - NRS 200.471.